 Workers' comp policies cover injuries that happen during the policy period, regardless of when claims are filed.
 An injury from January can be reported in March and still be covered, though most states require reporting within 30 to 90 days.

-Here's an example: A construction worker earning $1,000 per week suffers a back injury that keeps them from working for three months.
-The benefits would be calculated this way:
+An example: A construction worker earning $1,000 a week suffers a back injury and can't work for three months.
+Benefits are calculated as follows:

-• The state assigns a disability rating based on how severe the injury is and how it affects their ability to work
+• The state assigns a disability rating based on injury severity and its effect on the worker's ability to perform their job

-• The schedule determines how long benefits continue based on whether the disability is temporary or permanent
+• The schedule determines how long benefits last based on whether the disability is temporary or permanent

 Benefit amounts are set by state law, not negotiated case-by-case.
 Your insurer processes the claims and pays benefits according to your state's schedule under Part A (workers' compensation coverage).
 The exception is Part B (employers' liability coverage), where you choose limits that cap lawsuit-related payouts.